JMicallef97/WinForms-Font-Swapper/README.md

 # Undoing Font Changes

 The function below will reset all font changes, by restoring each control's original font.
-It is **highly recommended** to run the "clearReplacementFonts" function after this function, to avoid unexpected font changes.
 ```
 WinFormsFontSwapper.resetFontChanges();
 ```